FlorianWoelki/obsidian-iconize/README.md

 In addition, you can adjust some styling settings for all the icons like padding, color, or even the icon size.

+Furthermore, there is now an option to add a `inherit icon` functionality.
+Whenever you select this option for a specific folder, every single file will have this inherited icon.

 ## Development

 To customize this project for your needs, you can clone it and then install all dependencies: